Return to India Planning for USA-based NRIs

 The financial side is a minefield.

-Most NRIs discover all of this after they've moved.
+Most NRIs find all of this out too late.

 Still in the US